 St. Paul is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. Paul is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in St. Paul who work in office and administrative support (13.23%), sales jobs (9.41%), and management occupations (8.57%).

 Also of interest is that St. Paul has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, St. Paul is also a city of artists.
 St. Paul has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. Paul’s character.

-The education level of St. Paul citizens is very high relative to the national average among all cities (21.84%): 38.62% of adults in St. Paul have a bachelor's degree or even advanced degree.
+The citizens of St. Paul are very well educated compared to the average community in the nation: 38.62% of adults in St. Paul have a bachelor's degree or even advanced degree.

 The per capita income in St. Paul in 2010 was $26,268, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $105,072 for a family of four.
 However, St. Paul contains both very wealthy and poor people as well.

 St. Paul is an extremely ethnically-diverse city.
 The people who call St. Paul home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Paul residents report their race to be White, followed by Asian.
 Important ancestries of people in St. Paul include Irish, Norwegian, Swedish, and English.

 In addition, St. Paul has a lot of people living here who were born outside of the US (18.16%).